mike99mac/minimy-mike99mac/gcode/README.md

 ### Glue sides to carcass
 To glue the sides to the main carcass, perform the following tasks:
 - Dry fit the sides on.
-- Glue the sides on clamping with 5 24" clamps.
+- Glue the sides on, clamping with 5 24" clamps.
-- Allow to dry
+- Allow to dry.
 - Screw 4 screws through each side into carcass.

 **TODO** Get a picture of this